davidtchouta/Devops/Gitlab/documentation.md

    **New file**

-4. For the Filename, type `.gitlab-ci.yml` and in the larger window, paste this sample code below.
-This example shows four jobs: `build-job`, `test-job1`, `test-job2`, and `deploy-prod`.
-The comments listed in the echo commands are displayed in the UI when you view the jobs.
-The values for the predefined variables `$GITLAB_USER_LOGIN` and `$CI_COMMIT_BRANCH` are populated when the jobs run.
+4. For the Filename, type `.gitlab-ci.yml` and in the larger window, paste this sample code :

-**Select Commit changes**
-The pipeline starts and runs the jobs you defined in the .`gitlab-ci.yml` file.

 ```  yaml
 # Job de build